What is anorexia nervosa?

 • dry or yellowing skin

-• a soft downy hair growing all over your body
+• soft downy hair growing all over the body

-• irregular heartbeat, which can increase your risk of having a heart attack
+• irregular heartbeat, which can increase risk of heart attacks

 • difficulty with concentration and memory